quinnrr/food-stories/stories/q-food/index.md

 author: Quinn Rogers
 location: San Francisco, CA
 thumbnail: dadimage.png
-summary: My dad's staple childhood meal reminds him of how different his current culinary world is
+summary: A memory of a staple childhood meal provokes my dad to reflect on how different his current culinary world is and who is no longer in it
 date: 2025-12-12
 layout: base